NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.4-cloud-identity.md

 **AD Forest**: hierarchical structure of AD
 **AD Domain**: stores info about members of domain, verifies credentials and access rights

 **AD Federation Service**(ADFS): SSO service that links a digital identity stored across multiple identity management systems -> subset of SSO since it handles only authentication

 ### Google Cloud Directory Sync(GCDS)

 ![alt text](ch4.4-cloud-identity.gcds.png)

-Free tool that syncs users data with Azure Active Directory with `GCDS`.
+Free tool that syncs users data on Azure Active Directory with the cloud.

 Synchronization is one-way: from Azure to GC so that Azure AD is the single source of truth.

 Google services use ADFS to create a SSO experience.